This tutorial will walk you through configuring a router using pfSense firmware version 2.4.5.

-2. Set the Descriptive name to something that will be easy to identify, we have used PIA.4096
+2. Set the Descriptive name to something that will be easy to identify, we have used PIA.2048

 3. From the Method dropdown, select Import an existing Certificate Authority

-4. You will need to download the security certificate specific to the encryption you are using, links for each of the three certificates can be found in the dependencies table at the beginning of the guide.
+4. You will need to copy the contents of the security certificate specific to the encryption settings you are using, which is provided in the file you downloaded before starting.
 Open the certificate in a text editor and copy the contents into the Certificate data field.
 (Note : The contents of this must include the begin and end certificate lines as well, be sure to copy the whole thing.)

 5. Click Save.

-Step 3.
+Step 2.
 VPN - OpenVPN - Clients : this interface will allow you to input all configuration details required for the OpenVPN connection.
-Navigate to VPN in the top navigation bar, click on OpenVPN and in the inerface that appears, select Clients from the options shown (these are all highlited red in the image below.)
+Navigate to VPN in the top navigation bar, click on OpenVPN and in the interface that appears, select Clients from the options shown (these are all highlighted red in the image below.)

 1. Click Add+ to create a new VPN Client configuration.

 2. Set the Protocol you want to use for your connection, you will select UDP on IPv4 only or TCP on IPv4 only.
-The decision will be based upon the settings you want to use from the Dependencies Table at the beginning of this guide.
+The decision will be based upon the settings you want to use from your file selecction beginning of this guide.
 (Note: there are many settings available here, only the ones that need to be changed from default values are mentioned.
 If you are experiencing issues, be sure the unmentioned settings match the screenshot provided in this guide.)